AdaCore/spark2014/lrm/source/subprograms.rst

                   -- K is a global item of mode in, A is a global array -- and only element A (K) is updated -- the rest of the array is preserved.
-                  -- R is a global record and only filed R.F is updated -- the remainder of the fields are preserved. with Global => (Input  => (X, Y, Z),
+                  -- R is a global record and only field R.F is updated -- the remainder of the fields are preserved. with Global => (Input  => (X, Y, Z),
                   Output => (A, B, C),